FLClab/TA-GAN/README.md

 To make sure all prerequisites are installed, we advise to build and use the dockerfile included:

 ```
-docker build TAGAN-Docker
+docker build -t tagan TAGAN-Docker
-nvidia-docker run -it --rm --user $(id -u) --shm-size=10g pytorch
+docker run -it --rm --user $(id -u) --shm-size=10g tagan
 ```
-Building the docker container requires xxx GB of space and xxx minutes on a regular laptop.
+Building the docker image requires 4.06 GB of space and around 5 minutes on a regular laptop.
+The dockerfile was tested on Docker version 20.10.12.
+For certain older Docker versions, you may need to change the ```docker run``` command to ```nvidia-docker run``` to access a GPU inside the container.

 If you are not familiar with Docker, you can also build a virtual environment, activate it, and install all required packages using the requirements.txt file:
 ```